ngenohkevin/flock_manager/README.md

 The project has used Docker, Github Actions, testing, SQLC, db migration, Authentication middleware and authorization rules, database mocking, Gin Gonic and spf13/viper .
 This has improved the performance, scalability and readability of the API.

-Note: This is a personal projects and there's more to be implemented over time.
-It's a big learning experience!
+Note: This is a replica of the original project i built for kukuchic and is currently in use!

 ## End-point: Create Users
 Create New users